Organic Farming in Czechia

 Raw Milk

 In 2024, organic raw milk production in Czechia decreased to 29,085 tonnes (-1,143 tonnes y/y).
-This reflects challenges in organic milk production, including feed costs and processing capacity.
+This shows increased organic milk production as organic dairy farms expand and consumer demand for organic dairy products grows.

 Bovine Meat

-In 2024, organic bovine meat production in Czechia rose to 9,054 tonnes (+210 tonnes y/y), demonstrating growth in organic beef production as market demand for organic meat increases.
+In 2024, organic bovine meat production in Czechia rose to 9,054 tonnes (+210 tonnes y/y), highlighting production constraints in organic beef farming.

 Frequently Asked Questions